Wisconsin Department of Children and Families

 Wisconsin Works (W-2) Manual

 a.
-The formal assessment results are received by the W-2 agency and the formal assessment activity has been end-dated on CARES screen WPCS; or
+The formal assessment results are received by the W-2 agency and the formal assessment activity has been ended on the EP; or

 b.
-The W-2 agency has determined that the participant will not comply with the assigned formal assessment activity and the activity has been end-dated on CARESClient Assistance for Reemployment and Economic Support screen WPCS.
+The W-2 agency has determined that the participant will not comply with the formal assessment referral (see 18.104.22.168) and the status and/or activity has been ended.

-After the formal assessment has been completed and end-dated in CARES and the FEPFinancial and Employment Planner, in consultation with the participant, has made necessary adjustments to the participant’s EPEmployability Plan, the individual may receive a payment reduction for failing to participate in assigned W-2 activities without good cause.
+After the formal assessment activity has been completed on the EP and the FEP, in consultation with the participant, has made necessary adjustments to the participant’s EP , the individual may receive a payment reduction for failing to participate in assigned W-2 activities without good cause.
 This may include an activity recommended by the qualified assessing agency such as mental health counseling or physical therapy.